10 Household Uses For Ammonia

 Just remember not to use ammonia on marble surfaces.
 For more, we recommend reading our article where we discuss, ‘‘Can I use ammonia on stainless steal?’’

-You can use the same above mentioned diluted ammonia solution to clean your oven.
+You can use the same diluted ammonia solution mentioned above to clean your oven.
 This solution is effective in removing grease stains or other burned food from inside of the oven.
 These stains are particularly difficult to clean, which is why many people turn to ammonia as a cleaner.